yogeshcenation/Rent-Prediction-of-House/README.md

 <a href="https://www.buymeacoffee.com/yogeshcenation" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="50px" width="170px" ></a>
 ***
-If you have trouble with this project please [tell me about it,](./contact-me.md) and I'll make this project better.
-If you like this project, please [give it a star](./README.md#1-how-can-i-thank-you-for-writing-and-sharing-this-project).
+If you have trouble with this project please [tell me about it,](Repository Markups/contact-me.md) and I'll make this project better.
+If you like this project, please [give it a star](README.md-how-can-i-thank-you-for-writing-and-sharing-this-project).